whartzler/Class_Project/README.md

 ## Creating the Database
 As part of this project, we created an AWS database to house our data in order to make it publicly accessible.
-Through PostgreSQL, we imported the csv files, mapped the object types, created tables, and ran some preliminary queries to check the data and ensure its usability.
+Through PostgreSQL, we imported the csv files, mapped the data types, created tables, and ran some preliminary queries to check the data and ensure its usability.

 ## **ML Model Overview**